Henna: para-phenylenediamine

 Para-phenylenediamine (shown here) is chemically very different from the lawsone found in henna.

 In the 1990s, henna artists in Africa, India, Bali, the Arabian Peninsula and the West began to experiment with PPD-based black hair dye, applying it as a thick paste as they would apply henna, in an effort to find something that would quickly make jet-black temporary body art.
 PPD can cause severe allergic reactions, with blistering, intense itching, permanent scarring, and permanent chemical sensitivities.
 Estimates of allergic reactions range between 3% and 15%.
 Henna does not cause these injuries.
 Black henna made with PPD can cause lifelong sensitization to coal tar derivatives while black henna made with gasoline, kerosene, lighter fluid, paint thinner, and benzene has been linked to adult acute leukemia.

 The most frequent serious health consequence of having a black henna temporary tattoo is sensitization to hair dye and related chemicals.
 If a person has had a black henna tattoo and later dyes their hair with chemical hair dye, the allergic reaction may be life-threatening and require hospitalization.
-Because of the epidemic of PPD allergic reactions, chemical hair dye products now post warnings on the labels: "Temporary black henna tattoos may increase your risk of allergy.
+Because of the frequency of PPD allergic reactions, chemical hair dye products now post warnings on the labels: "Temporary black henna tattoos may increase your risk of allergy.
 Do not colour your hair if: ... – you have experienced a reaction to a temporary black henna tattoo in the past."

 PPD is illegal for use on skin in Western countries, though enforcement is difficult.
 Physicians have urged governments to legislate against black henna because of the frequency and severity of injuries, especially to children.
 To assist the prosecution of vendors, government agencies encourage citizens to report injuries and illegal use of PPD black henna.
 When used in hair dye, the PPD amount must be below 6%, and application instructions warn that the dye must not touch the scalp and must be quickly rinsed away.
 Black henna pastes have PPD percentages from 10% to 80%, and are left on the skin for half an hour.

 PPD black henna use is widespread, particularly in tourist areas.
 Because the blistering reaction appears 3 to 12 days after the application, most tourists have left and do not return to show how much damage the artist has done.
 This permits the artists to continue injuring others, unaware they are causing severe injuries.
 The high-profit margins of black henna and the demand for body art that emulates "tribal tattoos" further encourage artists to deny the dangers.

 It is not difficult to recognize and avoid PPD black henna: